EU Commission bans Bayer pesticide linked to harming bees

 “There are environmental concerns related to the use of this pesticide, particularly its impact on groundwater, but also related to human health, in reproductive toxicity,” Health Commissioner Stella Kyriakides said in a statement.

-This is the fourth neonicotinoid, out of five that were approved earlier for use in the EU, for which restrictions of use or a ban have been adopted since 2013, the Commission said.
+The Commission based its assessment on findings of the European Food Safety Agency published in January last year.
+It highlighted concerns about the active substance being toxic for humans and present in too great a concentration in ground water, an EFSA spokesman said in an email.

+The pesticide not only kills insects but also harms bees and bumblebees, weakening their immune systems and impairing their reproduction, the findings said.

-The EU prohibited the use of other so-called neonicotinoids everywhere except greenhouses in April 2018.
+The EU prohibited the use of three so-called neonicotinoids except in greenhouses in April 2018.
 France has already outlawed all four insecticides and one other, including in greenhouses.